 GR-CS Signature Mouthpieces-Silver Plated

 CS Signature Mouthpieces are designed and manufactured by GR Mouthpiece Technologies.
-Below you'll find answers to many of the questions you may have, but feel free to get in touch if there is anything else you'd like to know.
+Below you'll find answers to many of the questions you may have, and there are three videos on mouthpieces you should watch (they are posted on this site and on YouTube), but feel free to get in touch if there is anything else you'd like to know.

 CS Mouthpiece FAQs